Team directory

 Itamar Yakir, Postdoctoral Associate

-Itamar Yakir is a postdoctoral sssociate with the Democratic Innovations program at Yale’s Institution for Social and Policy Studies and with Yale’s Identity and Conflict Lab.
-He received his Ph.D. in Public Policy from the Hebrew University of Jerusalem in 2023.
+Itamar Yakir is a postdoctoral asssociate with the Democratic Innovations program at Yale’s Institution for Social and Policy Studies and with Yale’s Identity and Conflict Lab.
+He received his Ph.D. in public policy from the Hebrew University of Jerusalem in 2023.

 Photo of student